Ever feel you spend way too much of your time tidying up the house?

 After the bulk of the physical clutter was gone, I went through wedding photos and old albums from my childhood and my first marriage.
 The emotional stuff!

 A year and 1/2 later, I can actually say the majority of clutter is gone.
 My house DOES NOT look the same, as it did back then!
+You can see the difference in our living room!

 I love my home now and I can honestly say, all of us do spend a lot less time tidying up than we use to!